Rockman-Blue/SANS-SEC504-CTF/3-orders.issplaylist.com/orders.issplaylist.com-Writeup.md

 * Challenge - Retrieve the search engine restriction resource on the web server orders.issplaylist.com.
 Enter the flag.
 * Points - 2

-The robots.txt file restricts which pages can be indexed by search engines.
+The robots.txt file restricts which webpages can be indexed by search engines.
 You can access it by specifying it in the URL, for example here I got the flag by typing http://orders.issplaylist.com/robots.txt.

 ![Search-Engine-Restriction-1](https://github.com/user-attachments/assets/bc5588ff-adfe-489a-aee4-3b230cd64cd6)